 - 5.1.
-The Contractor shall adhere to all terms and conditions as set forth in the applicable HUD Project Application #SF-424. - 5.1.1.
-The Contractor shall abide by the performance measures as detailed in all applicable HUD regulations including, but not limited to, those outlined in 24 CFR Part 578: Continuum of Care Program and Public Law 102-550; and - 5.1.2.
+The Contractor shall adhere to all terms and conditions as set forth in the HUD New Project Application, #SF-424; and - 5.1.1.
+The Contractor shall abide by the performance measures as detailed in all applicable HUD regulations including, but not limited to, those outlined in 24 CFR Part 578: Continuum of Care Program and Public Law 102-550. - 5.1.2.
 The Contractor shall be accountable to all performance measures as detailed in the Annual Performance Report Section 3.1.1.
 Exhibit A. - 5.2.
 The Bureau Administrator of BHS, or designee, may observe performance, activities and documents under this Agreement.